MorpheusAIs/Docs/Guides/MOR/Mainnet/Morpheus Capital Providers Contract Guide.md

 Click “**Write**” and confirm a transaction.

+> [!IMPORTANT]
+> **DO NOT SEND stETH DIRECTLY TO THE CONTRACT ADDRESS**
+> If you deposit additional stETH the 7-days lock-up is restarted for all your deposited stETH from that address.

+---

 ## What is the amount of MOR rewards earned?
 You need to go to the [Distribution](https://etherscan.io/address/0x47176B2Af9885dC6C4575d4eFd63895f7Aaa4790#readProxyContract) contract, open the “Contract” tab, then the “Read as Proxy” tab.
 Don't forget to connect your wallet, which should have enough native token to pay for gas.